itzreesa/lyria/readme.md

 - Link `lyria.py` to `~/.local/bin/lyria`

 ## Usage
-Lyria is split into components,
+lyria is split into components,
 use `lyria --help` to see built-in help
 to see help for each component, run `lyria [component] -e` or `--explain`.